-- Internal monitoring undertaken by the Monitoring Officer within MWE/NWE, - b.
-External evaluations undertaken by an external agency e.g. independent entity/consultant a.
-Tracking progress of RAP implementation including number of PAPs compensated, relocated
+- a.
+Internal monitoring undertaken by the Monitoring Officer within MWE/NWE, - b.
+External evaluations undertaken by an external agency e.g. independent entity/consultant

 13.1.1 INTERNAL MONITORING PROCESS

 The overall objectives and tasks of the internal monitoring process are: